aamarks/bocu/README.md

 Like [SCSU](http://en.wikipedia.org/wiki/Standard_Compression_Scheme_for_Unicode), BOCU is designed to be useful for compressing short strings and does so by mapping runs of characters in the same small alphabet to single bytes, thus reducing Unicode text to a size comparable to that of legacy encodings, while retaining all the advantages of Unicode.
 Unlike SCSU, BOCU is safe for email, preserving linefeeds and other control codes.

 I could not find any javascript implementations of BOCU so I wrote this one.
 This should be a binary equivalent of the C code however I have not found any bocu1 files to test.
 Tested on the entire unicode range.
 Tested in the major browsers.
+(This uses ES6 features like arrow functions and the spread operator.
+If you want this to work in older browsers use something like the [Google Closure Compiler](https://closure-compiler.appspot.com) to minify which currently will polyfill to ES5, or specify using `@language_out ES6`).

 Usage & Examples